outernetcouncil/federation/docs/REFERENCE.md

 # 1\.
 Introduction

-## 1.1.
-Introduction to Federation
+## 1.1 Purpose of the Federation Architecture Specification

 ## Federation is a protocol that connects networks together in a way that unlocks new capabilities and enables seamless interoperability between participant networks.
 Bringing together various interoperable networks with their unique strengths and capabilities enables more complex and capable user experiences.
 As an open community led by its contributors, Federation’s architecture is evolving as network technologies are brought in to adapt to evolving customer needs.
 The Outernet Council’s development and evolution of Federation is guided by how the network can serve the user’s needs along the following themes: